Cray-HPE/docs-csm/operations/observability/Observability.md

    Define and implement regular automatic scheduled health checks to occur both during install and upgrade, as well as after the install or upgrade has been completed.
    The frequency needs to be determined but will likely include every six hours, once a day, and once a week.

-6. Automate the deployment, installation, and configuration of the Install&Upgrade Observability framework in a CSM environment.
+6. Automate the deployment, installation, and configuration of the Install and Upgrade Observability framework in a CSM environment.

 7. The automatic generation of configurable grafana dashboards that provide key insights and KPIs into: the frequency of errors across the complex systems, panels to visualize the outliers and trends in the complex system  across different dimensions.